Ideas for Starters Using an Avocado, and a couple of useful tips

 It’s not surprising – far from being exotic and rare avocados these days are ubiquitous.
 Sales this year have reached record levels – up 39% on the previous year.
-In June a dedicated avocado pop-up restaurant will, er, pop up in London.
-We might eat a simple avocado vinaigrette for a quick lunch, but for a dinner party something a little more exciting is anticipated.
+In June 2016 a dedicated avocado pop-up restaurant, er, popped up in London.
+In 2021 it was the most popular superfood.
+We might eat a simple avocado vinaigrette for a quick lunch (or, like Daniel Boulud, see further down this post, for a quick dessert), but for a dinner party something a little more exciting is anticipated.
 Below, as well as some quick, but not-very-commonly-known tips, there are some more exciting suggestions.

 About Ollie Le Brocq – the artist who painted the featured image

 Ollie Le Brocq, is an oil painter based in Suffolk.
 He specialises in cityscapes, interior scenes, people, and still life, of which many are of food.
 He captures the classic subjects – pears, lemons, peppers, apples – giving them drama, by a daring use of light, and an aversion to ‘perfect’ edges which he says make him feel uneasy!
 He also captures less obvious subjects – some glowing orange turmeric for example; or an egg broken into a glass; a cup cake; various reflective glass jars.